Deans Trophy: Winners

 Queen Victoria School (QVS) has won the Deans Trophy 25 times and drawn 6 times, a record 31 times making them the most successful school in deans rugby history at the moment.
 It was also the first school to won the trophy when it was contested in the Under 18 age group in 2011.
 The Queen Victoria School Dream Team retained the Deans Trophy in 2012 undefeated from Under 14 in 2008 till Under 18 in 2012.
 In 2024, QVS has won the Dean's trophy for a record 25 times after they ended the unbeaten fairy tale run of Nasinu Secondary School.

 Ratu Kadavulevu School (RKS) have also won the trophy 23 times and drawn 5 times.
 RKS first won the trophy in 1961.
 RKS holds the record for the longest defense of the Deans Trophy from 1980 to 1985.
 RKS again won the Deans Trophy in 2015.
 In the 2017 Competition, RKS became the first school to win all 6 trophies on offer.

 Lelean Memorial School (LMS) has won the trophy 14 times and drawn five times.
 Lelean first won the Deans Trophy in 1944.
 Lelean last won the Deans Trophy in 2014.
 Lelean set a record in 1955 by winning all 4 trophies on offer or the Bantam Grades (weight) which were, the Donnelly Cup for the Midget Grade, Russel Shield for the Junior Grade, the Tomling Cup for the Intermediate, and the Deans Trophy for the Senior Grade.
 However, this record has been superseded by Ratu Kadavulevu School in 2017 who won all grades age-wise (Under-14 to Under-19 trophies).

 Marist Brothers High School (MBHS) won the Deans Trophy on 5 occasions and drew twice.
 They first won was in 1965.

+Suva Grammar School (SGS) have won the Deans Trophy on 2 occasions and drew once.
+They first won in 2001 and have recently won in 2026.

-Latter Day Saints (LDS) College, Nasinu Teachers' College, Navuso Agricultural College, and Suva Grammar School (SGS) each won the trophy once.
+Latter Day Saints (LDS) College, Nasinu Teachers' College, and Navuso Agricultural College each won the trophy once.
 Provincial School Eastern (now RKS) have won the trophy twice.

 Ratu Navula College, a school from Nadi in the Western Division of Fiji's main island, Viti Levu, won the trophy in the 2013 Fiji Secondary Schools Rugby Union Coke Zero Deans Competition.
 Ratu Navula College's Dream Team was undefeated from the Under 15 grade in 2010 right up to the Under 18 Grade in 2013.